snipsco/hermes-protocol/platforms/hermes-python/documentation/source/tutorial.rst

 **Careful**, performing an entity injection is a CPU and memory intensive task.
 You should not trigger multiple injection tasks at the same time on devices with limited computing power.

-You can monitor the progress of your injection request with ``snips-watch -vvv``.

 You can register a callback so that your code knows when an injection process is completed :

 ::